 When you think of winter holiday destinations, you don’t automatically think of the beach do you?
-Well in Victoria, many people do, and the reason is to welcome home some VIW’s (very important whales) from their long migration up from the colder antarctic waters. visit the waters along the Great Ocean Road between June and September – the majestic Southern Right Whale.
+Well in Victoria, many people do, and the reason is to welcome home some VIW’s (very important whales) from their long migration up from the colder antarctic waters.

 The whales migrate each winter from the cooler waters of the Antarctic and have been visiting since records began.